Best Microbiology Laboratory Techniques in Pharmaceuticals

 There are different classes and types of biological safety cabinets.

-For example, Class II cabinets have downward airflows and provide both sample and operator protection.
+For example, Class II cabinets have downward airflows and provide sample and operator protection.

-In addition to a laminar flow cabinet, air in a biological safety cabinet is drawn into the cabinet via a grill at the front where the operator sits, to provide containment of air blown from the cabinet.
+In addition to a laminar flow cabinet, air in a biological safety cabinet is drawn into the cabinet via a grill at the front where the operator sits to contain air blown from the cabinet.

 Transferring materials into a safety cabinet involves following steps